-Rufus Rex is a solo side project by Curtis Rx of Creature Feature, so far with one album, Dead Beat.
-Released in late 2011, the album is a story about a man trying to uncover the secret of immortality and banish the nuisance of death, only to unleash a Lovecraftian demon upon the world, and eventually finds himself the last living person on earth.
+Rufus Rex is a Solo Side Project by Curtis Rx of Creature Feature.
+So far with one album, Dead Beat.
+Released on October 11, 2011, the album is a story about a man trying to uncover the secret of immortality and banish the nuisance of death, only to unleash a Lovecraftian demon upon the world, and eventually finds himself the last living person on earth.

 - Body Horror: "Body in Revolt" appears to be about reanimation...from the formerly dead's point of view.
 In other words, imagining that it would feel like for your lifeless body to be revived.
 It isn't pretty:My eyes, they burn,My flesh, it bleeds.My stomach, it turns,And the darkness proceeds.The end is near,The uprising is here,Now my body's committing mutiny.

 - Concept Album: The album is a horror story told throughout the tracks.

 - Curiosity Is a Crapshoot: A major theme of the album.
 By the final track, "You'll Never Guess", the narrator is...Not one for diggin' up the past